 Are you struggling in your relationships?
 Are you feeling off center or disconnected from loved ones or your partner?
-Then I can help.
+Then I can can help.
 I believe that life is much fuller and happier when one's relationships are deep and fulfilling.
-Helping people to connect and reconnect to others in satisfying ways is my mission as a therapist.
+Helping people to connect and reconnect to others in satisfying ways is my mission.
 I love coming along side people, assisting them and helping them grow.
-I am by nature empathic, enthusiastic, and lighthearted.
-You will find safety with me to explore your issues, your self, and your relationships, finding solutions that fit you and your life.
+My goal is that you will find safety to explore your issues, yourself, and your relationships with the aim of finding solutions that fit you and your life.

 Specific Issue(s) I'm Skilled at Helping With

 Yes.
 The past several years I have been working hard to really develop the skills needed to help couples in conflict and distress.
 I have gotten many extra hours of training and supervision and continue to do so.
 I am now a certified Emotionally Focused Therapist and Supervisor.

 The basic presupposition of this model is that we are social animals, and men and women have the same emotional needs.
 Our brains are not wired to do things alone but together.
 If we have love and security, it's easier to face the world.
 Using this model, I first help couples to identify negative patterns of interaction that have caused them pain, suffering, and conflict.
 We then, the couple and I, work together to repair injuries and establish a new, fresh, and healthier communication dynamic.
 Finally, old problems are addressed and the couple is encouraged to find new solutions based upon new patterns of relating.

 All of my Registered Associate Marriage and Family Therapist are trained in this model.